 Other Worship Music, Part 2

 Click on any title for a YouTube video except where otherwise noted.
+Where multiple videos exist, they are all included on the YouTube videos page.

 "Just Such a Time as This" was inspired by Esther 4 and written for the COVID-19 pandemic but is useful in any time of challenge.
+A new recording and video (link here) slow the song down and remove any social or political images, making the song potentially useful in a wider range of situations.

 "Love the Stranger" is a verse with hymn-style music that can be sung repetitively for meditation.
-No video exists for this verse.

 "Love, When It Seems that You're Far Away" is an Iona Community-style song about hope in times of despair.
 A video should be available soon.